Project name: Myth of Pangea

 Project status: Ongoing

-Myth of Pangea is a 2D fantasy RPG game which is planned to be developed for both mobile platforms and PC.
+Myth of Pangea is a 2D fantasy RPG game which in development for PC.

-The game's graphics is in a mix of a visual novel and isometric point-and-click game from bird view.
+The game's graphics are in a mix of a visual novel and isometric point-and-click game from bird view.

 The game contains RPG-elements, such as turn-based combat,

-and companion characters that the player can interact and develop different relationships with.
+and companion characters that the player can interact and develop complex relationships with.

 You explore the world by clicking the various objects in your environment.